Skip to main content

 The key difference: You're not preventing anyone from reviewing — you're offering an alternative channel for negative feedback.
 This is why smart routing is compliant: you allow all feedback to reach you, and you give customers multiple ways to be heard.

-Why Google Banned Review Gating
+Why Did Google Ban Review Gating?

 Google updated its review policies explicitly to prohibit gating because artificially inflated ratings harm consumers and undermine trust in the review ecosystem.
 When only happy customers can leave public reviews, potential buyers can't make informed decisions.